MattJOlson/MattJOlson.github.io/_posts/2016-12-12-testing-suave-webparts.md

 HTTP resource's routing at the top level versus testing smaller composed units, and so on -- but this is the workflow I've stumbled upon and made work for production code.
 I hope you've found it helpful.

+If/when you notice something I can improve, please let me know about it on Twitter.

 [Read the rest of the F# Advent Calendar here](https://sergeytihon.wordpress.com/2016/10/23/f-advent-calendar-in-english-2016/)